Home

 The Dara knot, as it is associated with the oak, reminds us that beneath our surface (beneath the soil) we have vastly divine inner resources (root system) that lend us wisdom and stability regardless of the circumstances we see around us.

-Celtic Triskelion Meanings
+Celtic Trinity Meanings